Workflow-Manager-admin/secure-notes-organizer-142968-143022/notes_frontend/README.md

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
 Any static assets, like images, can be placed in the `public/` directory.

+**Logo Usage**:
+- The logo shown in the app header must be located at `public/logo.jpeg`.
+- Replace `public/logo.jpeg` with your own logo image for rebranding.
+- If the logo is ever missing or broken, a placeholder will be shown to avoid a broken image experience.

 ## 🧞 Commands